SaharMehrpour/e-commerce/README.md

 Stores inventory data and also tracks processed Kafka events for idempotency guarantees.

-This setup demonstrates polyglot persistence with domain-driven data ownership.
+This demonstrates a polyglot persistence approach where each service owns its data store.

 ## 🧪 Testing